 1. Intent and purpose.
-The intent and purpose of the Hillside Development Permit is to protect, to the extent feasible, views in the hillside area and to ensure neighborhood compatibility.
+The intent and purpose of the Hillside Development Permit is to protect, to the extent feasible, views in the hillside area and to ensure neighborhood compatibility through design review.
 The Hillside Development Permit is intended to balance the reasonable development of property consistent with high land values in the hillside area with the values placed upon views of Burbank and surrounding communities from hillside properties.

 2. Applicability.
-Hillside Development Permit is required in accordance with Section 10- 1-606(H).
+Hillside Development Permit is required in accordance with Section 10-1-606(GH).

 3. Required Findings.
-In lieu of the finding required by Section 10-1-1956, the Director, or Planning Board or Council if appealed, may not approve a Hillside Development Permit unless the following findings are made:
+In lieu of the finding required by Section 10-1-1956, the Director, or Planning Board or Council if appealed, may not approve a Hillside Development Permit unless the following findings are made after review using the Single Family Design Guidelines: